sprblm/dots-patterns/patterns/disposable-identity.md

 ## Best Practice: How to Implement Disposable Identity

 - Identities could be created with limits set up front.
-For example, "this account will self-destruct after 90 days".
+For example, "this identity will self-destruct after 90 days".
 Allow the user to change this parameter.

 - Some users may want to decide to keep their identities as their permanent